W01fw00d/pH_txt_to_csv/README.md

-## Converts PH measurements in .txt into .csv
+## Converts pH measurements in .txt into .csv

 - This program UI, code variables and build/manual.txt is written in [Catalan](https://en.wikipedia.org/wiki/Catalan_language) only